 |"Golf House" Danbury, CT - December 2012 photo: © Golf Girl Media|

 That's what we've been doing of late, and it's inspired us to look a bit more closely at history.
-The fact that we live in a historic home... in a town that was settled in 1685... means we don't have to look too far to find it.
+And, the fact that we live in a historic home... in a town that was settled in 1685... means we don't have to look too far to find it.

-Truth be told, for the past year we've been doing quite a bit of research on the history of our own Victorian house and the venerable Danbury, CT neighborhood that surrounds it, and... as I mentioned briefly a couple of months ago... we've discovered a fortuitous connection to our favorite obsession: golf.
+Truth be told, we've done quite a bit of research on the history of our Victorian house... and the venerable Danbury, CT neighborhood that surrounds it... and we've discovered a fortuitous connection to our favorite obsession: golf.

 What I've come to believe as I've explored historical archives, read old articles and spoken at length to a couple of Danbury's golf-obsessed octogenarians, is that despite the often well-deserved depictions of an elitist and exclusionary past and there are many things about the history of golf... and the people involved with it... that are interesting, inspiring and... well... awesome, to use the overwrought verbiage of today.

-I look forward to finding out more about the history of our house in 2013.
-I also hope to add to my nascent collection of golf memorabilia.
+In the coming year, I hope to add to my nascent collection of golf memorabilia.
 For inspiration, I'm happily curating virtual collections of the some of cute golf collectibles I come across.
 These charming golf pin markers are my current favorites:

 Cast iron crow, iron and metal heart shapes, metal putting green pins, and a logo illustration featuring Merion Golf Club's distinctive basket pins ...which will welcome players and guests to the 2013 US Open.